dev-cetera/df_safer_dart/ARTICLE.md

 }
 ```

 Notice how clean that is?
 No `if (user != null)` check.
-The Option box handles it.
+The `Option` box handles it.

-### 2. The `Sync` and `Result` Monads: Eliminating try-catch
+### 2. The `Sync` and `Result` Outcomes: Eliminating try-catch

 Operations that can fail, like parsing a number or decoding JSON, traditionally force us to write try-catch blocks.
-The monadic approach is to make failure a predictable, manageable value instead of an application-halting exception.
+The outcome-based approach is to make failure a predictable, manageable value instead of an application-halting exception.

 - A `Result` is a simple wrapper that is either `Ok` (success) or `Err` (failure).
 - A `Sync` is a powerful constructor for a `Result`.
 It executes a synchronous function for you and automatically catches any exceptions, wrapping the outcome in a `Result`.